DeFiCh/handbook/src/drafts/loans.md

 * `updateloanscheme`:

     Used to update a loan scheme.
-Can only be run by operator.

     Arguments:

     * `mincolratio`<span style="color: red">*</span>: e.g. 175 for 175% minimum collateralization ratio.
 Cannot be less than 100.
     * `interest rate`<span style="color: red">*</span>: annual interest rate, but chargeable per block (scaled to 30-sec block). e.g. 3.5 for 3.5% interest rate.
 Must be > 0.
     * `id`<span style="color: red">*</span>: id of loan scheme that will be updated
     * `ACTIVATE_AFTER_BLOCK`: if set, this will only be activated after the set block.
-The purpose is to allow good operators to provide sufficient warning.
+The purpose is to allow to provide sufficient warning.

     <span style="color: #FF00AF">Return</span>: Transaction hash.